locoframework/loco-rails/README.md

 # 🎮 Usage

-## Emitting signals 📡
+## Emitting messages 📡

 1. include `Loco::Emitter` module inside any class
-2. use `emit` or `emit_to` methods that this module provides to emit various types of signals
+2. use `emit` or `emit_to` methods provided by this module to emit various types of messages

 If you want to use `low-level` interface without including a module, just look inside the source code of [`Loco::Emitter`](https://github.com/locoframework/loco-rails/blob/master/lib/loco/emitter.rb).

 ### `emit`

-This method emits a signal that informs recipients about an event that occurred on the given resource e.g. _post was updated_, _ticket was validated_...
-If a WebSocket connection is established - the signal is sent this way.
+This method emits a notification that informs recipients about an event that occurred on the given resource e.g. _post was updated_, _ticket was validated_...
+If a WebSocket connection is established - a message is sent this way.
 If not - it's delivered via AJAX polling.
 Switching between available method is done automatically.

-Signals are stored in the *loco_notifications* table in the database.
-One of the advantages of saving signals in a DB is - **when client loses connection with the server and restores it after a certain time - he will get all not received notifications** 👏.
+Notifications are stored in the *loco_notifications* table in the database.
+One of the advantages of saving messages in a DB is - **when client loses connection with the server and restores it after a certain time - he will get all not received notifications** 👏.
 Unless you delete them before, of course.

 Example: